garronej/denoify_ci/README.md

   ``import {...} from "my_module/dist/theFile"``
 - CDN distribution for importing from ``.html`` files with a ``<script>`` tag.

-# Important notices

-- [Denoify](https://github.com/garronej/denoify), the build tool that enable to support Deno, is still very new, depending on what you have in mind it might require a lot of extra work to get your code to comply with the requirements it sets.
-If you are interested by the automation that this template features but don't care bout Deno support use [ts_ci](https://github.com/garronej/ts_ci) istead of this repo.
-- You probably want to "Use this template" ( the green button ) instead of forking the repo.
-- The files to include in the NPM bundle are cherry-picked using the ``package.json`` ``files`` field.
-  If you don't want to bother and includes everything just remove the ``files`` field from the ``package.json`` otherwise remember, when you add a subdirectory in ``src/``, to update the ``package.json`` ``files``.
-- If you are going to programmatically load files outside of the ``dis/`` directory ( like the ``package.json`` or files inside ``res/`` ) be mindful that the paths might not be the one you expect.
-[Details](#accessing-files-outside-the-dist-directory).
-- The template does not support ``.npmignore`` ( it uses ``package.json`` ``files`` which is [safer](https://medium.com/@jdxcode/for-the-love-of-god-dont-use-npmignore-f93c08909d8d) ).
-- The template does not support ``.npmrc``.
-- In rare occasions the workflow in charge of performing the initial configuration does not fire up.
-  If it is the case for you please delete the repo you just created and start over again.

 # How to use

 ## Fork it ( click use the template )